 When you know a relationship is over

 Ever been in a romantic relationship where you knew that either your partner was done, or that you were done (or sometimes both)?
 Breaking up is a difficult thing to do (and often takes a few tries for it to stick), and sometimes our intuition is telling us to prepare for the end of the relationship.
 Other times, there has been a lot of conflict and resolution does not seem to be happening.
-Finally, when one or both partners are moving off to college, grad school or to a new city for a job, the end of a relationship is likely (unless you try a long-distance relationship; these are difficult, but not impossible in some some cases).
+Finally, when one or both partners are moving off to college, grad school or to a new city for a job, the end of a relationship is likely (unless you try a long-distance relationship; these are difficult, but not impossible in some cases).

 Whether you are the one breaking up, or the one being broken up with, knowing in advance can put you on pins and needles until the break up happens.
-When people do know that things are not going well, open communication that is not accusatory, shaming or judgemental can help a great deal.
+When people do know that things are not going well, open communication that is not accusatory, shaming or judgmental can help a great deal.
 Be willing to hear each others’ perspectives, remembering that by showing that you hear them you are not saying that you agree with them.
 If the relationship is over, then fighting over these details will only make the breakup more painful.
-Some common considerations for longer term relationship breakups are:
+Some common considerations for long-term relationship breakups are: